iivanoo/covid-apps-observer/data/data_us/reports/resources/com.americanwell.android.member.clevelandclinic___12.0.19.010_02/report.md

 <img src="3_star_reviews_wordcloud.png" alt="com.americanwell.android.member.clevelandclinic 3 reviews"/>
 </p>

+> I kept losing my connection way too early by being timed-out while I was responding to the questions and uploading pics.
+So, the app needs to be reset for longer response time OR, it NEEDS to be reset to remember the answers before it times-out, so that one doesn't need to start all over again.
+It was extremely frustrating!<br> :date: __2021-05-09 12:00:11__

 > Very poor connection<br> :date: __2021-01-17 16:05:01__

 > Connection was weak.
 Lots of questions to answer.<br> :date: __2020-11-17 02:55:23__